-You can dynamically add support for a new type of disk array which has been developed by Symantec.
-The support comes in the form of Array Support Libraries (ASLs).
+You can dynamically add support for a new type of disk array.
+The support comes in the form of Array Support Libraries (ASLs) that are developed by Symantec.
 Symantec provides support for new disk arrays though updates to the VRTSaslapm package.
 To determine if an updated VRTSaslapm package is available for download, refer to the hardware compatibility list tech note.
 The hardware compatibility list provides a link to the latest package for download and instructions for installing the VRTSaslapm package.
 You can upgrade the VRTSaslapm package while the system is online; you do not need to stop the applications.